paulroho/paulroho.github.io/_posts/2014-10-01-Building-Apps-With-Facebook.md

 	* "Web is dead" (book of 2010)
 	* 86% spent on mobile is on apps

-> Our biggest mistake was betting too much on HTML5 (Zuckerberg 2012)
+> "Our biggest mistake was betting too much on HTML5 (Zuckerberg 2012)"

 * Facebook
 	* 1B+ mobile users (1.3B user total)